mindscan-de/BrightFlux/README.md

 * Support log correlation for videos, e.g. identify timestamps in video and correlate them to logs

+Videotimestamp Annotations
+* sync log message with video, e.g. select a log entry and then show the content of the video at exactly this timestamp

 DFQL
 * Suppport unary NOT operator